MicrosoftDocs/quantum-docs/azure-quantum/concepts/targets-in-azure-quantum.md

 simulators and validators to test your algorithm in noise-free simulated quantum devices.

-### Different types of targets
+## Different types of targets in Azure Quantum

-For the moment, Azure Quantum includes the following types of targets:
+Currently, Azure Quantum includes the following types of targets:

-#### Optimization solver
+### Optimization solver

-Platform to solve binary optimization problems on classical CPUs, or hardware accelerated on FPGAs, GPUs or hardware annealers.
+A platform to solve binary optimization problems on classical CPUs, or hardware accelerated on field-programmable gate arrays (FPGA), GPUs or hardware annealers.

-#### Quantum Processing Unit (QPU): different profiles
+### Quantum Processing Unit (QPU): different profiles

 A quantum processing unit (QPU) is a physical or simulated processor that contains a number of interconnected qubits that can be manipulated to execute quantum algorithms.
 It's the central component of a quantum computer.
-For the moment, Azure Quantum and the Quantum Development Kit manage three different profiles for QPUs:
+Currently, Azure Quantum and the QDK manage three different profiles for QPUs:

-- **Full:** this profile has the ability to execute any Q# program within the limits of memory for simulated QPUs or the number of qubtis for physical quantum hardware.
+- **Full:** This profile can run any Q# program within the limits of memory for simulated quantum processing units (QPU) or the number of qubits of the physical quantum hardware.
-- **No Control Flow:** this profile can execute any Q# program that doesn't require the use of the results from qubit measurements to control the execution flow.
+- **No Control Flow:** This profile can run any Q# program that doesn't require the use of the results from qubit measurements to control the program flow.
 Within a Q# program targeted for this kind of QPU, values of type `Result` do not support equality comparison.
-- **Basic Measurement Feedback:** this profile has limited ability to use the results from qubit measurements to control the execution.
-Within a Q# program targeted for this kind of QPU, values of type `Result` can only be compared as part of conditions within if-statements in operations.
-The corresponding conditional blocks may not contain return- or set-statements.
+- **Basic Measurement Feedback:** This profile has limited ability to use the results from qubit measurements to control the program flow.
+Within a Q# program targeted for this kind of QPU, you can only compare values of type `Result` as part of conditions within `if` statements in operations.
+The corresponding conditional blocks may not contain `return` or `set` statements.

 ## Next steps

-Before learning how to submit jobs to execute in Azure Quantum targets, prepare your environment to use Azure Quantum following the [Prepare your environment guide](xref:microsoft.azure.quantum.setup.cli)
+Before learning how to submit jobs to run on Azure Quantum targets, you need to [prepare your environment](xref:microsoft.azure.quantum.setup.cli) to use Azure Quantum.